codelearncreate/toolkit/src/collections/guides/supporting-autonomy.md

   around the student's wrist for further support.")

-  Depending on the types of activities at different stages of Weavly, our team applied various methods to support each student’s independent participation.
-During exploratory and creative phases, as we experimented with different mediums to understand child-digital space interaction, we customized our tools—for example, adding wristbands to help students hold the brush or offering printed options with visual cues in the environment.
+  Depending on the types of activities at different stages of [Weavly](https://weavly.org/), our team applied various methods to support each student’s independent participation.
+During exploratory and creative phases, as we experimented with different mediums to understand child-digital space interaction, we customized our tools to support their autonomy—for example, adding wristbands to help students hold the brush or offering printed options with visual cues in the environment.

   The caregivers were helpful throughout all these sessions; however, in some areas, we had to ask them to provide minimal support.
 For instance, in an activity where we needed students to move their hand from point A to point B on the screen, some students who needed extra support had caregivers directly hold their hands and move them to point B, hindering any chance for trial and error.
 We had to repeat those activities and ask the caregivers to only ensure the hand was stable and not direct any movements.